Agenda

 Panel 3: Lawyers’ Obligations

 Attorneys face complex ethical and professional responsibilities in navigating confidentiality orders, secret settlements, and client-driven demands for nondisclosure.
-Panelists will consider where lawyers’ duties to clients intersect and possibly conflict with duties to the public and the court.
+Panelists will consider where lawyers’ duties to clients intersect and possibly conflict with duties to the public and the courts.

 May 1, 2026